wesovilabs/koazee/README.md

 ### What is Koazee?

 Koazee is a handy Golang library focused on helping developers and make their life easier by taking the hassle out of working with arrays.
-It takes an array and creates an stream.
+It takes an array and creates a stream.
 The stream can be easily manipulated by making use of the provided operations by Koazee.

 ### How does Koazee work?